-There were no troubled debt restructurings for which there was a payment default within twelve months of the modification during the years ended December 31, 2022 and 2021.
+There were no loan restructurings for which there was a payment default within twelve months of the modification during the year ended December 31, 2023 or 2022.
 A loan is considered to be in payment default once it is 90 days contractually past due under the modified terms.